 Code review.
-Code review is a critical quality assurance practice used to inspect, assess, and validate the quality and consistency of software code [380].
+Code review is a critical quality assurance practice used to inspect, assess, and validate the quality and consistency of software code [381].
 Code review aims to identify potential errors, vulnerabilities, and code quality issues, while also improving code maintainability, readability, and scalability.
-LLMs like BERT [380], ChatGPT [400], and T5 [230, 435], trained on massive code repositories, possess the ability to understand and learn the semantics, structures, and contextual information of code [535].
+LLMs like BERT [381], ChatGPT [402, 479], and T5 [231, 437], trained on massive code repositories, possess the ability to understand and learn the semantics, structures, and contextual information of code [538].
 In the code review process, LLMs assist reviewers in comprehensively understanding code intent and implementation details, enabling more accurate detection of potential issues and errors.
 Moreover, these models can generate suggestions for code improvements and optimizations, providing valuable insights and guidance to reviewers.
+Additionally, Widyasari et al. [479] have demonstrated that with suitable prompts LLMs can generate suitable explanations that help software engineers more readily accept suggested changes.
 By combining the intelligence of LLMs with the expertise of human reviewers, code review becomes more efficient and precise, further enhancing software quality and reliability.